Adrilopmar/Final-project-IronHack/README.md

 #### Aug 22 2022
 Created a modal window to create a new task. fetched and displayed tasks from supabase. tasks are displayed instantly after created.

+#### Aug 23 2022
+implemented edit function with its styles.
+Now we have de U of C.R.U.D. still looking for the D =/